-I love making Gingerbread houses for the holidays and a great starts with a recipe for the perfect Royal icing.
+I love making Gingerbread houses for the holidays and a great start with a recipe for the perfect Royal icing.
 It makes the house easy to put together and tastes great, to boot.

 Gingerbread houses are so much fun to make.
 We have a different one every year in our house.
 It is a tradition that we started when Jess was a little girl and it continues to this day.